extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/overview.rst

 .. figure:: ../../../_static/images/solutions/dcfabric/bwc_components.jpg
     :align: center

-    **Components of Extreme Flow Composer**
+    **Components of Extreme Workflow Composer**

 .. note::
     The VCS ID for spine and leaves should be different in both the ZTP-enabled configuration and non-ZTP enabled configuration.
-If the VCS IDs are same, the switches will automatically form an Ethernet fabric.
-For example, the VCS ID for spines can be 1 and for leaves can be 2.
+If the VCS IDs are the same, the switches will automatically form an Ethernet fabric.
+For example, the VCS ID for spines can be 1 and for leaves it can be 2.

-How to use DC Fabric Worfklows
+How to use DC Fabric Workflows
 ------------------------------

 This section provides steps to setup an IP Fabric, and create L2 and L3 tenants on the fabric.